yanniSkawronski/food-atlas-test-renovate/API.md

 - `id` : the identifier of the new country
 - `name` : the name of the new country
-- `continent` : the continent of the new country
 - `recipes_ids` : the ids of the recipes associated to the new country

 #### Status codes